PROPRIETARY AUDIT — CONFIDENTIAL

 Why This Matters More Than the Website

 Social media is the modern referral engine.
 When someone recommends Jay Abraham, the first thing a prospect does is check his LinkedIn, YouTube, or Instagram.
-Finding a dormant X account, a 2,500-follower company LinkedIn page, and low-production Instagram videos creates cognitive dissonance with the "$75 billion in revenue growth" claim.
+Finding a dormant X account, a 2,500-follower company LinkedIn page, and low-production Instagram videos creates cognitive dissonance with the "$50 billion in client results" claim.

 The next generation is already choosing.
 The 35–50 year-old founders who will be Jay's market for the next decade discovered Hormozi on YouTube and follow business content on LinkedIn.
 Jay is losing the pipeline war for future clients — not because he lacks credibility, but because he lacks visibility.